TobiasAagaard/SimpleInventory/README.md

     ## Setting Up the MySQL Database and Configuration

     **Create the MySQL database and table**: Before running the application, you need to set up the MySQL database and table.
-Open MySQL Workbench (or any MySQL client), connect to your MySQL server, and run the following SQL code to create the `Items` table:
+Open MySQL Workbench (or any MySQL client), connect to your MySQL server, and run the following SQL code to create the `Database` and `Items` table:

     ```sql